IsaiahGrace/isaiahgrace.github.io/mips-cpu/alu.md

             output logic [31:0] outputport);
 ```

-The 4 bit ```aluop``` is an encoding of the function that is desired.
+The 4-bit ```aluop``` is an encoding of the function that is desired.
 Below is a table of operations that this ALU is capable of performing.
 You'll notice that it closely matches many of the R-type and I-type instructions.
 The instruction decoding logic is responsible for selecting the correct signals for ports A and B, as well as determining the correct function to perform.

 ```verilog
   typedef enum logic [3:0] {